maziano/prem82.github.io/_posts/2013-06-14-the-purpose-of-my-life.md

 OK.
 I identified my purpose in my life.
 To be precise, I had written down the mission statement of my life.
 What changes now?.
 A simple paradigm shift in the thought process !.
 More clarity on how to pursue my interests in my life.
 No more confusions.
 Is this mission statement final?.
 No. It may, I think it will change in future, based on my new experiences.

 What is the difference between theists having a purpose assigned by religion and me having a purpose decided by myself?.
-It's the difference between between being a robot and a human being.
+It's the difference between being a robot and a human being.

 I think, I am moving into a new context - **a matured atheist with a mission statement!**.
 Lets see how it goes.